IBE160/SG-Bergen/docs/ux-design-specification.md

 The visual foundation is built upon a modern dark theme, drawing inspiration directly from the provided mockups.

+**Note on Process:** The color palette and overall theme were derived from strong, pre-existing mockups that were reviewed and approved.
+This established a clear visual direction, making a broader collaborative exploration of multiple color themes unnecessary for this project.

 **Color Palette:**

 *   **Primary Accent (Blue):** `#4299E1` - Used for primary calls to action, interactive elements, and branding.